abapGit/docs.abapgit.org/docs/collections/_development/developing-ui.md

 - *ZCL_ABAPGIT_GUI_ASSET_MANAGER* - manages static assets like images, CSS, JS code, and fonts
 - *ZCL_ABAPGIT_HTML* - helper for HTML accumulation and rendering
 - *ZCL_ABAPGIT_GUI_ROUTER* - abapGit specific global event handling, main to route between the pages or run globally defined actions like repo installation
 - *ZCL_ABAPGIT_GUI_PAGE* - base class for pages.
-It renders typical HTML headers and abapGit-related java scripts. ~~So in most cases you probably just want to subclass it and render just the content~~
+It renders typical HTML headers and abapGit-related java scripts. ~So in most cases you probably just want to subclass it and render just the content~
 - *ZCL_ABAPGIT_GUI_COMPONENT* - base class for GUI components.
 Gives access to `gui_services` to register postponed HTML parts, scripts, and hotkeys.
 Usually, it is a good idea to subclass from it, if you want to use these features.
 - *ZIF_ABAPGIT_GUI_RENDERABLE* - interface which a renderable component must expose to be able to interact with `ZCL_ABAPGIT_GUI`
 - *ZIF_ABAPGIT_GUI_EVENT_HANDLER* - interface which a component must expose to be able to register itself as an event handler in `ZCL_ABAPGIT_GUI`
 - *ZIF_ABAPGIT_GUI_HOTKEYS* - interface which a component must expose to be able to register hotkey actions

-## Rendering content
+## Rendering Content

 An example of `RENDER_CONTENT` (or any other helper method with HTML output)